ibm-cloud-docs/codeengine/eventing.md

 After you set up Cloud Object Storage subscription, your application can listen for changes to a bucket.
 When you create the subscription, you can specify a parameter that filters events based on the bucket change event type, such as `write` events,`delete` events, or `all` events.
 You can also filter the trigger events by object `prefix`, `suffix`, or both.

-Each successful change to a bucket for which you have created a subscription received a separate event.
+For each successful change to a bucket for which you have created a subscription, a separate event is received.
 As each object change in a bulk request is handled as a separate COS action, each of these changes also generates a separate event.
 For example, a bulk request to delete 200 objects results in 200 individual delete events and 200 event fires.

 In order to use the {{site.data.keyword.cos_full_notm}} eventing,